Next.js logo

 Highlighted Posts

-This post highlights the exceptional 13-course omakase, describing it as 'literally sent from heaven,' and praises the all-you-can-eat deal with sake as very worthwhile.
-The negroni sake is noted as a table favorite.
+This post details a highly positive experience with the 13-course omakase, calling it 'literally sent from heaven.'
+The AYCE deal with sake was also deemed very worthwhile, with specific mention of the negroni sake being a table favorite.

 Recent Mentions